 I shared this recipe on the blog two years ago, but I’ve decided to take new pictures and update this recipe.

 To make the bean houmous, I’ve used a can of baked beans.
 I picked a low sugar and low salt version as I prefer it like that.
 It’s a very cheap meal to make, as the price for a can of baked beans starts from 25p.
 Having a big bowl of bean houmous dip for less than £1 is quite great.
 Or you can eat it as a main dish with some olives and pitta bread.
 Furthermore, the dish is naturally vegan and gluten free, so everybody can enjoy it.
 Sometimes I’ve added lemon juice in it, but not recently as I prefer it without lemon juice.

 Ingredients for Bean Houmous.
 2 servings as starters or 1 as main:

 – 1-2 garlic cloves

 The bean houmous, like all other types of houmous is very easy to make.
-Just put the baked beans in a blender, add the tahini paste and the lemon juice.
-Also, peel and wash the garlic, press it with a garlic press, and toss it in.
+Just put the baked beans in a blender, add the tahini paste and mix.
+Peel and wash the garlic, press it with a garlic press, and toss it in.
 Add the spices and blend until the houmous is smooth.
+Pour the olive oil and mix for another couple of minutes.
 Finally, have a taste and add a bit more spices if you think is necessary.

-Transfer the houmous in a bowl and sprinkle sumac on top.
+Transfer the houmous in a bowl and sprinkle sumac on top or what you prefer.
+This time I’ve sprinkled fried onions.
 Serve with bread, olives, carrot sticks, or whatever you like.

 Do you like houmous?
-Have you ever tried a bean houmous before?
+Have you ever tried a baked bean houmous before?